FAQs About Cataract Surgery

 - Elevated intraocular pressure

 Should you experience pain, redness, or change in vision at any time after surgery, you must call your doctor immediately or go to our emergency room.

 These problems can usually be treated successfully with prompt medical attention.
 NYEE is particularly well equipped to deal with any complications thanks to a full complement of ophthalmic specialists who are routinely present in its operating suites.
 We are widely known, for example, for our expertise in treating pseudoexfoliation syndrome (PXF).
 PXF is an age-related problem that targets mainly ocular tissues through the gradual deposit of white flaky material on the lens capsule and other eye structures.
 This condition can pose unique obstacles for cataract surgery, including zonular weakness (weakness in the scaffolding that holds the cataract lens) and poor pupillary dilation.

 An IOL is a permanent replacement for your natural lens.
 After it has been placed inside your eye during surgery, it requires no care.
 You cannot feel or see it, and it is not noticed by others.
 Today, almost all patients having cataract surgery safely choose an IOL as part of the procedure.

 Each case is unique.
-While cataract removal will greatly restore your visual acuity, some patients may still require prescription eyeglasses or contact lenses for reading or sharp distance vision.
+While cataract removal will greatly restore your vision, some patients may still require prescription eyeglasses or contact lenses.
 At NYEE, our cataract specialists develop customized treatment plans that help reduce the need for glasses after cataract procedures.
-These may include a secondary refractive procedure after cataract surgery or monovision cataract surgery, which allows surgeons to correct vision in one eye for near vision and the other for far, either through contact lenses or refractive surgery.

 It is important for you to discuss your visual needs during the pre-op eye exam and cataract surgery consultation with your ophthalmologist to ensure the treatment plan fits your needs.